 - A touch of luxury, with airport lounge access and room upgrades

 Bankrate experts offer an in-depth look at the best travel credit cards available from our partners, as well as general advice on getting the very most out of your travel experience.

 Compare the best travel credit cards of 2020

 Travel credit cards allow cardholders to earn points or miles on a variety of purchases (typically travel-related) that can then be redeemed in the form of travel bookings, statement credits, gift cards, and more.

-The best travel credit cards won’t just help you foot the bill for your next flight — they’ll also offer perks to transform your entire travel experience.
+The best travel credit cards do more than help you foot the bill for your next flight — they’ll also offer perks to upgrade your entire travel experience.
 Trip insurance, annual travel credits, concierge services and lounge access are all common benefits.
 Airline and hotel co-branded credit cards sometimes offer specific discounts and perks for loyalty customers.

 How do miles work on travel credit cards?

 Miles work the same way as credit card points.
 When you use miles to book travel directly through an airline or travel portal, the airline or issuer will assign a set number of award miles to each ticket.
 Some airlines have established award charts that give you insight into what each flight would cost in miles, but many have switched to a dynamic pricing model that bases award pricing on multiple factors, including seasonality and route popularity.

 When you’re redeeming miles as a statement credit, they’re assigned a monetary value (typically 1 cent per point, though that isn’t the case with all issuers).
 If you want to stay updated on the value of your points and miles, ThePointsGuy tracks valuations on a monthly basis.